-Tragically, in July 2004, Porter Sr. was shot five times in a Seattle bar and passed away.
-It was said that he was trying to help a friend who was in trouble when an altercation broke out.
+Tragically, in July 2004, Porter Sr. was shot five times in a Seattle bar and died.
+He was allegedly trying to help a friend in trouble when an altercation broke out.

 Junior wears No. 4 to honor his late father

-When his father was killed, Kevin Porter Jr. did not attend the funeral, a decision made by his mother as she didn’t want that to be the memory her son was left with.
-Instead, stories of what a great athlete his father painted the picture of his father in Jr.’s mind and he wanted to be just like him.
-He wanted to play basketball at Rainier Beach High (which his mother was against) and he did, even playing for the same coach.
+When his father was killed, Kevin Porter Jr. did not attend the funeral, a decision made by his mother as she didn’t want that to be the lasting memory for her son.
+Instead, Jr.’s mind focused on stories of his father’s athleticism and how he wanted to be just like him.
+He wanted to play basketball at Rainier Beach High (which his mother was against), and he did, even playing for the same coach.

 But his second season with the team might be in jeopardy as he’s now facing legal trouble of his own.